Jihau/playwright-tests-group-3/README.md

 5. The test waits for the page to load.
 6. The test checks if the episode name and publication date are displayed correctly.

+## Limitations

+1. Maintenance: Playwright requires ongoing maintenance to keep tests up-to-date and relevant as applications changing behaviour.
+This can be time-consuming and may require specialized skills.
+2. Debugging: Debugging tests in Playwright can be challenging, particularly when dealing with complex interactions or issues that arise during test execution.
+3. Limited browser support: While Playwright supports multiple browsers, including Chromium, Firefox, and WebKit, it may not be compatible with all versions of these browsers.
+This can limit the scope of testing for some applications.